 Citing declining enrollment and rising costs, the Diocese of Cleveland merged the parish schools of St. Henry and ST. TIMOTHY in 1993 to create the Archbishop James P. Lyke Elementary School, named for the first black archbishop in the United States.
 The school was located in the former St. Henry school building on Harvard Avenue.
 The parish welcomed Father Robert J. Kropac to the pastorate in 1995.
 With the assistance of the parish's liturgy commission, Father Kropac developed a unique liturgical style that reflected and resonated with the mostly African-American membership of St. Henry Parish.
 Further reorganization of Catholic schools in majority-black neighborhoods by the Diocese of Cleveland followed in 1997 with the establishment of three campuses of the Archbishop James P. Lyke School in St. Henry (K-4), St. Timothy (5-8), and Our Lady of Peace Parishes (K-4, 7-8).

 On January 1, 2008, St. Henry Parish merged with St. Timothy and ST. CATHERINE to create the Holy Spirit Parish.
 At the time of the merger, each parish had about 125 active families and was in danger of closure by the Diocese of Cleveland.
 St. Henry and St. Catherine relocated the statuary and art from their sanctuaries to the former St. Timothy church at 4341 East 131st Street, which has served as the home of the new Holy Spirit Parish.
+This was the last voluntary merger of diocesan churches before the mandated mergers and closings proposed by Bishop Richard Lennon in 2009.
+The new parish adjoins the Middle School Campus of Archbishop Lyke School.
+In 2018, the parish is administered by the friars of the Order of Capuchin Franciscans.

 See also CATHOLICS, ROMAN.